boonebgorges/buddypress-docs/readme.txt

 * Improved support for TinyMCE loading on custom themes
 * More consistent tab highlighting in group subnav
 * Fixed bug that prevented reverting to the "no parent" setting
+* Improvements in the logic of doc comment display

 = 1.0-beta-2 =
 * Added pagination for doc list view